20-1-SKKU-OSS/2020-1-OSS-7/wiki/c++_wiki.md

   * [List Array](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/List%20Array.cpp)
 	- Here we use int type array.
 We can do BinarySearch, LinearSearch, Sort with array.
   * [Morrisinorder](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/MorrisInorder.cpp)
+	- A binary tree is threaded by making every left child pointer (that would otherwise be null) point to the in-order predecessor of the node (if it exists) and every right child pointer (that would otherwise be null) point to the in-order successor of the node (if it exists).
+Morris traversal is an implementation of in-order traversal that uses threading: 1) Create links to the in-order successor.
+2) Print the data using these links.
+3) Revert the changes to restore original tree.
   * [Queue Using Array](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/Queue%20Using%20Array.cpp)
+	- Queue is a collection of entities that are maintained in a sequence and can be modified by the addition of entities at one end of the sequence and the removal of entities from the other end of the sequence.
+By convention, the end of the sequence at which elements are added is called the back, tail, or rear of the queue, and the end at which elements are removed is called the head or front of the queue, analogously to the words used when people line up to wait for goods or services.
+The operations of a queue make it a first-in-first-out (FIFO) data structure.
+A queue is an example of a linear data structure, or more abstractly a sequential collection.
   * [Queue Using Linked List](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/Queue%20Using%20Linked%20List.cpp)
   * Queue
     * [Queue](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/data_structure/queue/queue.cpp)